Card 01

 A Department, Not a Program

 Civilian crisis response programs now operate across the country.
-Denver sends civilian crisis teams to mental health calls.³ San Diego County fields 44 civilian crisis units across the region.²² Portland dispatches Portland’s crisis response department to behavioral health emergencies.⁴ These are programs, each with a specific scope, each housed inside an existing department (public health, fire, or police) or run by a nonprofit contractor.
+Denver sends civilian crisis teams to mental health calls.³ San Diego County fields 44 civilian crisis units across the region.²² Portland dispatches unarmed responders to behavioral health emergencies.⁴ These are programs, each with a specific scope, each housed inside an existing department (public health, fire, or police) or run by a nonprofit contractor.

 A Community Safety Department is structurally different.
 It is a cabinet-level city agency, co-equal with police and fire, with its own director, its own budget line, its own training academy, its own headquarters, its own HR pipeline, and direct accountability to the mayor and city council.
 Where a program is one team doing one thing, a department houses multiple teams doing multiple things under a single chain of command.

-Durham, North Carolina, built its Community Safety Department with four functional areas: field teams for non-violent behavioral health calls, a unit for calls involving weapons or threats, a dispatch division with staff embedded in the 911 center, and a follow-up case management division.⁸ In July 2025, the department reorganized these into two direct-service divisions: 911 Crisis Response Teams and Stabilization Services.⁸ All staff are full-time city employees with benefits, including enrollment in the North Carolina State Retirement System.⁸ The department reports directly to the city manager, co-equal with police, fire, and EMS.⁸ Director Ryan Smith described the original four functional areas as “pieces of a larger idea.”⁹
+Durham, North Carolina, built its Community Safety Department with four functional areas housed under the Holistic Empathetic Assistance Response Teams (HEART) program: field teams for non-violent behavioral health calls, a co-response unit for calls involving weapons or threats, a dispatch division with clinicians embedded in the 911 center, and a follow-up case management division.⁸ In July 2025, the department reorganized these into two direct-service divisions: 911 Crisis Response Teams and Stabilization Services.⁸ All staff are full-time city employees with benefits, including enrollment in the North Carolina State Retirement System.⁸ The department reports directly to the city manager, co-equal with police, fire, and EMS.⁸ Director Ryan Smith described the original four functional areas as "pieces of a larger idea."⁹ Durham is the only CSD with multiple published independent evaluations.¹⁸ᵃ It has responded to more than 32,000 calls and freed more than 10,000 officer hours.¹⁸ Durham is a legitimate CSD — multiple programs under one roof, city-employed staff, co-equal institutional standing, integrated with 911 — but its scale and scope remain well behind Albuquerque's.

 What Happens on the Ground